What Is Going On With My Pilea? 5 Most Common Problems

 3. Some of the bottom leaves are yellowing and falling off

-Your Pilea is just ageing.
+Your Pilea is just aging.
 The bottom leaves are the oldest ones: they will yellow and eventually fall off.
-You can let them fall off on its own, or you can pluck them off.
+You can let them fall off on their own, or you can pluck them off.